0.00$ and Royalty Free! (!?)

 - Rated 6.0/10 (average) - 3 Opinions

-BigSoundBank.com is a royalty free sounds library, free of charge and public domain sounds.
+BigSoundBank.com is a library of royalty free sounds, free of charge and public domain sounds.
 The best quality soundbank for commercial and personal projects.
 Sounds effects, ambiences, soundscapes and atmospheres in MP3, WAV, BWF, AIFF, OGG, FLAC, AAC and M4A formats.
 Listen and download !
-For audiovisual, cinema, theater, video games, brickfilms, audio sagas, radio, development, powerpoint and more media productions.
+For audiovisual, cinema, theater, video games, radio, development, powerpoint, virtual reality, 3D, metaverse, and more media productions.